 Surgical & Non-Surgical Options

 Most podiatrists offer regular foot and ankle surgery options, but at the Foot and Ankle Center of Arizona, we offer other, non-invasive options.
-Non-surgical treatments such as shockwave therapy, platelet-rich plasma, and stem cell therapy are effective and affordable treatments that remove the risk of surgery.
+Non-surgical procedures such as shockwave therapy, platelet-rich plasma, and stem cell therapy are effective and affordable treatments that remove the risk of surgery.

 Shockwave therapy has been used for over 20 years.
 If you are suffering from foot or ankle pain, shockwave therapy could be the right option for you.
 Most cases require 3 individual treatments that are scheduled one week apart.
 Each session takes only about 5 to 10 minutes.
 The Foot and Ankle Center of Arizona uses EPAT, extracorporeal pulse activation technology, making shockwave therapy an advanced and highly effective treatment that is cleared by the FDA.
 During shockwave therapy, pressure waves are used to stimulate and enhance blood circulation.
 This also accelerates the healing process.
 Shockwave therapy is a great non-invasive treatment option that treats foot and heel pain, Achilles pain, trigger points, and tendon pain.
 With shockwave therapy, there are virtually no risks or side effects.
 The results start immediately and after 4 weeks, over 80 percent of patients have reported being pain-free.
 Some benefits of shockwave therapy include no anesthesia, no downtown, faster healing, no scarring and no risk of infection.